 The Madison Central graduate said he's looking forward to writing more songs and reaching a broader audience.

 Until then, he'll just continue gathering more stories and making more memories to add to his collection of songs.

-Freshman Callie Shirley wins 2014 Miss Mississippi College pageant
+Madison student Callie Shirley wins $3,400 in Miss Mississippi Pageant scholarships

 Madison County Journal Home